The Grasmere Gingerbread Shop

 For those with families looking to make a day of their walk, Easedale Tarn can be completed in around 4-5 hours with children in tow.
 It’s a beautiful walk around Easedale Tarn, with two routes to choose from; one easy route which requires you to turn back the way you came once you reach the tarn or a slightly longer circular route which takes you all the way around the tarn.

-This circular route can get very boggy, and it is advised that it is avoided during wet weather due to the nature of the ground underfoot which can become very boggy.
+This circular route can get very boggy, and it is advised that it is avoided during wet weather due to the nature of the ground underfoot.

 You’ll be trekking through various terrains, including woodland, stone path and grass, so make sure that your footwear is up to the job.